-A range of strategies to help you turn local search interest into store visits, including Google My Business optimisation, attributing store visits to Google Ads campaigns, running local campaigns in Google Ads and using local inventory ads.
+A range of strategies to help you turn local search interest into store visits, including Google Business Profile optimisation, attributing store visits to Google Ads campaigns, running local campaigns in Google Ads and using local inventory ads.

 More than 85,000 UK businesses launched online stores or joined online marketplaces in the first half of 2020, in response to Covid-19 and lockdown restrictions.
 McKinsey estimated that the pandemic forced ten years’ worth of digital adoption in the space of 90 days as shoppers turned to online shopping and thousands of businesses turned to online channels in the hope of survival.